nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 #### Source data

-A set of raw RNA-seq reads for *C. elegans* was identified and downloaded from the SRA database.
+A single set of raw RNA-seq reads for *C. elegans* was identified and downloaded from the SRA database.

-Shell command:
+shell commands:

 ``` bash
 Fastq-dump -I --split-files SRR2969230